jtylermurphy/mmt-astro-decap/src/content/tours/jefferson-city-highlights.md

 order: 1
 featured: true
 ---

 Explore the 18 must see spots that any visit to Jeferson City should include.
 Includes narration and historical information.

+<p>Perfect for first-time visitors, families, and locals entertaining guests, this 105-minute experience packs history, culture, and small-town charm into one unforgettable ride.</p>